jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 # KiwiSaver Act 2006
-_Consolidation as at 2008-05-29_
+_Consolidation as at 2008-09-10_

 ### 1 Title
 This Act is the KiwiSaver Act 2006.

 ### 2 Commencement
 (1) This Act comes into force on a date to be appointed by the Governor-General by Order in Council.
-(2) One or more Orders in Council may be made bringing different provisions into force on different dates.
+(2) 1 or more Orders in Council may be made bringing different provisions into force on different dates.

 ## Part 1 — Preliminary provisions